trychlos/pwix-accounts-ui/README.md

 - reusing *accounts* user interface to let a user create account for another one, or for many other ones.

-Please note that, though several 'acUserLogin' templates can be instanciated by the application, and display different things or answer to different use cases, all these instances actually share a single connection state.
+Please note that, though several `acUserLogin` templates can be instanciated by the application, and display different things or answer to different use cases, all these instances actually share a single connection state.
 Their interfaces are always kept consistent.

 Last, this *accounts* package is able to fully configure the Meteor Accounts system it relies on, so that the application may fully subcontract the Meteor Accounts configuration to the package.